awslabs/ecs-refarch-continuous-deployment/README.md

 To remove all resources created by this example, do the following:

-1. Delete the main CloudFormation stack which deletes the substacks and resources created by the exercises.
+1. Delete the main CloudFormation stack which deletes the substacks and resources.
 1. Manually delete resources which may contain files:
   - S3 bucket: `ArtifactBucket`
   - ECR repository: `Repository`